Category A and Category B fit outs might sound similar but when it comes to office fit outs, they’re worlds apart.

 - The lobby and reception area

 Essentially, the space is finished but with no fixtures, fittings or furnishes.
 Instead, the office space is functional - without the bells and whistles like partitions, meeting rooms, individual office spaces or bespoke branding.
+This is where a cat B fit out can come in.

-Don’t forget Category A+ fit outs
+Cat A+ fit outs

-What’s included in a category A+ fit-out?
+What’s included in a cat A+ fit out?

 Usually, mechanical, electrical and safety features will all be in place.
 These can include: